Today Wood Rate in Pakistan – 6 June 2026

-As of April 20th, 2026, premium woods like Diyar and Ash remain high due to import constraints, while local softwoods offer a budget-friendly alternative for interior work.
+As of June 1st, 2026, premium woods like Diyar and Ash remain high due to import constraints, while local softwoods offer a budget-friendly alternative for interior work.

 The following table provides the average market rates for the most popular wood types used in Pakistani construction and furniture.